 For more than 100 years, the YMCA has been serving the South Florida community by responding to the most pressing needs of our community and the people who call it home.
 The COVID-19 pandemic presents unprecedented challenges to us all.
 The Y is doing what we can right now to help our neighbors in need.

 Listen to this message from YMCA of South Florida CEO & President Sheryl A. Woods.

-YMCA of South Florida Members who would like to work out from home will be able to do so through our FREE Virtual YMCA portal, providing online access to the best group fitness classes on the go and resources for kids to learn, grow and thrive even when school’s out.
+YMCA of South Florida Members who would like to continue to work out from home will be able to do so through our Virtual YMCA portal, providing online workouts, virtual classes and resources for kids to learn, grow and thrive even when school’s out.

 The YMCA of South Florida is committed to providing a safe and enjoyable experience for everyone who enters our doors.
 There are growing concerns about the potential spread of coronavirus, and in an effort to keep you and your family healthy and prevent the spread of germs, we are sharing some important information.

 What are the cleaning standards in your YMCA facility?

 Your Y is regularly cleaned by a local cleaning company and our Y staff, special care is taken to meet quality standards in place year-round that keep our facility clean and safe.
 Additionally, we are encouraging everyone to do their part in helping prevent the spread of germs and viruses.
 Members are reminded to wipe down the equipment they use after every workout.

 How can I help stop the spread of germs?